-As a rule, the survey was conducted as of the 31st of October, 2015.
-However, for some items, the survey focused on the one-month period starting on July 1st, 2015, the past one year, or the past three years.
+As a rule, the survey was conducted as of the 31st of October, 2016.
+However, for some items, the survey focused on the one-month period starting on July 1st, 2016, the past one year, or the past three years.
 As for the survey on workers, the status of the establishment where the questionnaire form was delivered was surveyed as of that time.
-This survey was conducted between 1st November 2015 and 20th November, 2015.
+This survey was conducted between 1st November 2016 and 20th November, 2016.

-- 1. Survey on establishments - (1) Items on enterprise and establishments
+- 1. Survey on establishments

+- (1) Items on enterprise and establishments

-- (2) Items on labour accident
+- (2) Items on industrial safety and health management

-- (3) Items on industrial safety and health management systems
+- (3) Items on education of industrial safety and health

 - (4) Items on risk assessment

-- (5) Items on education of industrial safety and health
+- (5) Items on mental health measures

-- (6) Items on mental health measures
+- (6) Items on prevention of passive smoking

-- (7) Items on measures for workers other than regular employees
+- (7) Items on measures for extended working hours

-- (8) Items on low back pain provision
+- (8) Items on preventive measures against industrial accidents for aged workers

-- (9) Items on prevention of passive smoking
+- (9) Items on heat illness provision

 - (10) Items on the existence of dangerous work and the implementation status of special health examinations

-- (11) Items on measures for extended working hours
+- (11) Items on GHS labels and Safety Data Sheets (SDS)

-- (12) Items on industrial health

 - 2. Survey of workers

 - (1) Character of workers, etc.

-- (2) Items on awareness of industrial safety and health

-- (3) Items on engagement in dangerous work and the status of receiving special health examinations
+- (2) Items on anxiety and stress in the workplace - (3) Items on smoking - (4) Items on engagement in hazardous work and special health checkups

-- (4) Items on Near-miss accident experience

-- (5) Items on careers

-- (6) Items on smoking